Heliobolus neumanni

 Heliobolus neumanni, also known commonly as Neumann's sand lizard, is a species of lizard in the family Lacertidae.
 The species is endemic to East Africa.

-Geographic range
+Geographic distribution

-H. neumanni is found in Ethiopia, Kenya, and Tanzania.
+Heliobolus neumanni is found in Ethiopia, Kenya, and Tanzania.

 Etymology

 The specific name, neumanni, is in honor of German ornithologist Oscar Neumann.

 Habitat

-The preferred natural habitat of H. neumanni is savanna, at altitudes from sea level to 1,500 m.
+The preferred natural habitat of Heliobolus neumanni is savanna, at altitudes from sea level to 1,500 m.